-Emily is a professor of cognitive neuroscience at Bangor University and the co-director of the Social Brain in Action Laboratory.
-With the recent award of an ERC Starting Grant, she now also serves as the Principal Investigator of the Social Robots project.
+Emily is a professor of social robotics at the University of Glasgow and an honorary professor of cognitive neuroscience at Bangor University.
+She co-directs the Social Brain in Action Laboratory, and also serves as the Principal Investigator of the ERC-funded Social Robots project.
 Emily completed her PhD with Scott Grafton at Dartmouth College, and then worked at the Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany) and the Behavioural Science Institute and Donders Institute for Brain, Cognition and Behaviour at Radboud University Nijmegen (Netherlands).
 Emily has been building and collecting robots since a young age (more aesthetically interesting than functional ones!), and looks forward to helping chart the course to peaceful coexistence with our robotic overlords of the future.

 Bishakha comes from the city of Kolkata in India.
 She has a BSc in Computer Science from Fergusson College (Pune, India), a Masters in Computer Application (Chennai University, India) and Masters in Virtual Reality and Computer Graphics from the University Of Sussex (UK).
 All the computer games she played while growing up piqued her interest in virtual reality, computer gameplay and artificial intelligence.
 Her masters dissertation and the game mods and demos she made ensured her a career in the games industry in London.
 She worked mainly as an AI programmer and was responsible for AI racers and developing variety in the characteristics of non-human players.
 After this, she joined a team working on computer-aided orthopaedic surgery, where a robotic hand was used for performing precision hip and knee surgery.
 She then followed her family to scenic North Wales and worked in the local IT industry for six years as a senior developer and technical analyst.
 As she was looking for an opportunity to return to AI and robotics, the Social Robots project was the perfect opportunity for her to do so.
 In her spare time she likes reading, going on hikes, dabbling with paint, and on those rare sunny days, taking her two boys to the beach.